WikiLeaks founder Julian Assange objects to US extradition in London court | DW | 07.09.2020

 Read more: UK court weighs extradition of WikiLeaks founder to US

-Assange appeared in the dock wearing a dark suit and maroon tie — the first time he was seen in public since the first part of the hearing took place in February.
+Assange hearing continued at London's Central Criminal Court, the Old Bailey, on Monday.
+The activist appeared in the dock wearing a dark suit and maroon tie — the first time he was seen in public since the first part of the hearing took place in February.
 It had been scheduled to go ahead in April, but was delayed by the COVID-19 pandemic.

 Assange, seen here in court on Monday, is accused of publishing secret documents about the wars in Iraq and Afghanistan